Upper Beaches: Norway

 Predating development along Toronto's Beaches, Norway was a postal village in what is today the eastern part of Toronto.
 There is no evidence of Norwegian settlement in the area.
-Rather, the name likely comes from the Norway Pines that dominated and native tree in the region, and whose harvesting was one of the main industries for the community.
+Rather, the name likely comes from the Norway Pines that dominated in the region, and whose harvesting was one of the main industries for the community.
 The most prominent landowner in the area was Charles Coxwell Small, who tried strenuously to have the town renamed to Berkeley, after his hometown in Britain.
 The name Norway stuck.

 The village's post office was originally a wooden structure built in 1825, today the site of 320 Kingston Road.
 The Norway Steam Mills, a steam powered saw mill began operations in 1835 near Woodbine and Kingston Road, established by the iron mongers Wragg & Co., who advertised Norway pine as a specialty.

 A toll gate resided at the Woodbine and Kingston Road.
 To the dismay of travelers, tolls were common along the stretch of Kingston Road during the 1800s as they funded the upkeep of the popular route from Toronto to Kingston, Ontario.
 It was main east-west land route through what was then defined as Upper Canada.

 The community grew up in the 1840s around the toll station, saw mill and postal office becoming a popular stagecoach stop.
 The community was then at a distance of about 5 miles from the city at Woodbine, in a still largely wooded area.
 By 1850, the village's population had reached 100.
 At this point, the village also included a few inns, three taverns, a school and a blacksmith’s shop.